Want to contribute? Fork us in GitHub!

 (random 3142).next.next.next.next

-In this example equal-app will evaluate to TRUE.
-Moreover, corresponding elements (i.e. produces by the same number of next calls) of both sequences will be equal.
+In this example, equal-app will evaluate to TRUE.
+Moreover, corresponding elements (i.e. produced by the same number of next calls) of both sequences will be equal.
 However, in the following snippet different initial seeds will generate different sequences:

 [args...] > not-equal-app